nextcloud/documentation/admin_manual/configuration_server/activity_configuration.rst

 Users can see actions (delete, add, modify) that happen to files they have access to.
 Sharing actions are only visible to the sharer and sharee.

-Enabling the Activity App
+Enabling the activity app
 -------------------------

 The Activity App is shipped and enabled by default.
 If it is not enabled simply go to your Nextcloud Apps page to enable it.

-Configuring your Nextcloud for the Activity App
+Configuring your Nextcloud for the activity app
 -----------------------------------------------

 To configure your Nextcloud to send out e-mail notifications a working